- TRANSFER CREDITS AND COURSES

 Q. What if a student needs to take 5 course units (20 credits)?

-A. Humanities and Social Sciences majors are not permitted to register for more than 4.5 course units (18 credits) per semester.
-Students who are seeking a waiver should first discuss this with their faculty advisor or department chair.
-The advisor and/or department chair should inquire as to why they need to do this, review their academic record, and determine the likelihood of a successful semester with such an overload.
-If recommended, students should complete the overload request form and request that the department chair signs it.
-The Dean or Assistant Dean will review it and sign the form and grant overload.
-The following criteria must be met: 1.
-A minimum GPA of 3.3 is required.
-2. A student cannot be a freshman.
-3. In general, overload is granted only once in a student’s career.
-Exception: Intensive Languages.
-See paragraph above on Intensive Languages for details.
+A. Humanities and Social Sciences majors — who have earned more than 7.75 units at the college and maintain a 3.3 cumulative GPA — may request an overload for more than 4.5 course units but no more than 5 course units.
+Students who are seeking an overload should first discuss this with their faculty advisor or department chair.
+The advisor and/or department chair should inquire as to why they are requesting the overload, review their academic record, and determine the likelihood of a successful semester with such an overload.
+If approved, students should complete the overload request form and have the department chair sign the form.
+The Assistant Dean will review it and sign the form and grant overload.

 Q. How many times can a student repeat a course?